imankulov/pickle-compat/README.md

 You knew it all, but you considered it "good enough" for your case.
 You worked on a monolith application, and pickle provides a serialization mechanism that works out of the box for anything you can create from your Python code.

 Until came the time to migrate to Python 3.
 Anxious, you postponed it for your big legacy app for as long as you could, but there's no way you can delay it even further.
-This was when you realized that Python2 and Python3 are not two versions of the same language, but actually **two different languages** which happen to share some code constructs.
+This was when you realized that Python 2 and Python 3 are not two versions of the same language, but actually **two different languages** which happen to share some code constructs.

-OK, now all of a sudden, you came up with a multi-language environment, where you need to read the pickle content, serialized by Python2, from your code in Python3.
+OK, now all of a sudden, you came up with a multi-language environment, where you need to read the pickle content, serialized by Python 2, from your code in Python 3.
 If you're making gradual migration, the opposite is also true.

 ## First frustrations